 College Central Network is a job posting system that has multiple on-campus, part-time, full-time, and internship job positions…

 - Career Guidance

 Not sure of the career direction you want to take?
 Need some help getting started?
-Schedule an appointment to meet with a career counselor to review career plans, develop a winning resume…
+Schedule an appointment to meet with a career coach to review career plans, develop a winning resume…

 A great resume is a critical component of finding the job of your dreams…